 “Documentation” means any documentation provided by Sword to the Customer with the Software.

-“Implementation Charges” means the charges for the Implementation Services as set out in the relevant Statement of Work.
+“Implementation Charges” means the charges for the Implementation Services as set out in the relevant Purchase Order.

 “lmplementation Services” means the installation, configuration and training services to be provided by Sword in respect of the Software in accordance with Section 2.